-Budgeted cost: £40,000
+Budgeted cost: £42,000

 Activity Evidence that supports this approach Challenge number(s) addressed Teaching assistants to provide targeted small group interventions across the school.
 Groups to include children in receipt of PP. Small group interventions enable children to have teaching tailored to their needs so that academic outcomes improve Small Group Interventions (EEF +4 months) 1, 2 and 5 Teaching assistant to provide targeted small group intervention in Year 2.
 Group to include children in receipt of PP. Small group interventions enable children to have teaching tailored to their needs so that academic outcomes improve Small Group Interventions (EEF +4 months) 1, 2 and 5 Purchase Gold Level access to the school library service (R4L) to provide greater access to books Access to books will enable children to have the opportunity to practise and extend their reading at home and in school Homework (EEF +5 months) 1 and 3 Purchase Coram Beanstalk to target reading support for individuals in receipt of PP Teachers report that some pp children do not have an opportunity to read to an adult regularly at home.
 Therefore their ability to discuss books and reading is limited.
 Reading Comprehension Strategies (EEF +6 months) 1 and 5 Purchase Penpals Interactive Subscription There is a gap between the attainment of PP children and non-PP children in Writing.
 Small Group Interventions (EEF +4 months) 1 and 5 1 x ELSA trained Teaching assistant to deliver interventions to those in need.
 To have an identifiable and significant impact on attitudes to learning, social relationships in school, and attainment itself.
-Social and Emotional Small Group Interventions (EEF +4 months) Purchase AR Licenses There is a gap between the attainment of PP children and non-PP children in Reading.
-Tracking attainment of groups and individuals enables targeted support to facilitate progress Small Group Interventions (EEF +4 months) 1 and 5
+Social and Emotional Small Group Interventions (EEF +4 months) Purchase AR Licenses There is a gap between the attainment of PP children and non-PP children in 1 and 5